From the airport to the city centre Romania

 Public transport Romania

 Buses and minibuses (known as maxitaxis) are also a very efficient and economical way of getting around the country.
-They are sometimes faster than trains, but less comfortable, especially for long journeys.
+They are sometimes faster than the train, but less comfortable, especially for long journeys.
 Numerous private companies offer a multitude of routes, forming a dense network and serving remote areas.
 Destinations are usually displayed on the front of the vehicle.
 Many bus stations are located next to the railway station.
 Tickets can be purchased at station ticket offices or directly from the driver, and must be kept until the end of the journey.
 To be sure of a seat, book a day in advance if possible.
 Many drivers are willing to stop outside stations, wherever it suits you.
 They can sometimes be quite sporty!
 The excellent website www.autogari.ro has all the information you need (timetables, prices, departure and arrival addresses, contacts, etc.).

 There are many international routes, especially to Western Europe, where many Romanians work.
 Foreign or local airlines can take you to Istanbul, Athens or Budapest.